 git source control manager:

 sudo apt-get install git python3-dev python3-pip virtualenv

 To install the requirements for the

 For a more detailed description of database requirements and usage see the database section.

 sudo apt-get install rabbitmq-server

-This adds RabbitMQ as a system service.
+This installs and adds RabbitMQ as a system service.
 To check whether it is running:

 sudo rabbitmqctl status

 If it is not running already, it should after a reboot.
-For problems with installing RabbitMQ, refer to the detailed instructions provided on the website of RabbitMQ itself for Debian based distributions.
+For problems with installing RabbitMQ, refer to the detailed instructions provided on the RabbitMQ website for Debian based distributions.

 Mac OS X (homebrew)¶